 Fan Jian is a Beijing-based documentary director whose films focus on Chinese social issues.
 A graduate of Beijing Film Academy, he made more than twenty short documentaries for China Central Television before branching out into features.
 His films have screened at festivals including the Berlinale, IDFA, Busan, and Hong Kong.

-Co-sponsored by the Center for East Asian Studies, the Department of East Asian Languages and Civilizations, and the Program in Poetry and Poetics.
+Co-sponsored by the Center for East Asian Studies, the Department of East Asian Languages and Civilizations, the Program in Poetry and Poetics, and IFP Chicago.